Live Chat

 We can help with:

-• supporting you to deal with social services or the courts.
+- supporting you to deal with police, social services or the courts.

 Mental health support

-It’s extremely common to experience anxiety, depression and other mental health issues, as a result of domestic abuse.
+Mental health is a high risk factor in domestic abuse.
+It’s extremely common to experience anxiety, depression and other mental health issues as a result of domestic abuse.
+Mental health can leave you more vulnerable to abuse and/ or exploitation.
 We work with specialist mental health organisations to help you get the support you need.

 Debt and money advice

-If the abuse you’ve experienced has caused you to be in debt, we can put you in touch with experts to help you.
+Financial abuse is another risk factor in domestic abuse.
+If the abuse you’ve experienced has caused you to be in debt, or control over your finances has been taken away from you, then we can offer advice and put you in touch with experts to help you.
 If you don’t have control of your own finances, we can help you take back control.

 Support for your children

-If you have children, we understand that you may be worried about the impact of the abuse them.
-We have a service designed specifically for children and young people to help them understand what has happened .
-We will also support them to cope and move forward.
+If you have children, we understand that you may be worried about the impact of the abuse on them.
+We have a service designed specifically for children and young people (CYP) with specialist trained children’s advocates who can work with your children help them understand what has happened.
+We will also support them to cope and move forwards.

-Family courts, social services and other formal arrangements for your children can be daunting.
+Family courts, social services and other contact and formal arrangements for your children can be daunting.
 We can give you practical help with forms and administration.
-We will also support you to have your voice heard and stand up for your rights.
+We will also support you to speak with your social worker.

 Your safety

-Whether you have left, intend to leave or plan to remain in your home, keeping you safe is a priority.
+Keeping you safe is a priority, whether you have left, intend to leave or plan to remain in your home.
 We will give you advice on how to protect yourself and what to do in an emergency.

-If you’re thinking about leaving your abuser – we can help you plan it as safely as possible.
+If you’re thinking about leaving your abuser we can help you plan so that you can leave as safely as possible.

-You may feel that confronting your abuser or threatening to leave will stop the abuse.
-We understand the reasons for doing this – but in many cases we’ve dealt with – the abuse increases.
+You may feel that confronting your abuser or threatening to leave them will stop the abuse.
+We understand the reasons for doing this but in many cases as abuse is linked to control the risk actually increases.

 It’s also important to remember that the abuse may not end when you leave.
 This is why we encourage you to get help and support to leave safely.